Cloudflare-Mining/Cloudflare-Datamining/README.md

 ## Contributing

 PRs are welcome!
-If you have an interesting Cloudflare account and would like to contribute your account/zone entitlements to grow the known list, please send me a JSON dump of your entitlements either via Discord (`CherryJimbo#0001`) or Twitter (`@CherryJimbo`).
+If you have an interesting Cloudflare account and would like to contribute your account/zone entitlements to grow the known list, please send me a JSON dump of your entitlements either via Discord (`CherryJimbo#0001`) or [Twitter(X)](https://twitter.com/cherryjimbo?lang=de) (`@CherryJimbo`).